 USA!
 USA!
 America is #1!

-We are number one at consuming the most calories in a given day!
-Great … According to Evoke.ie, both the United States and Austria have traded titles over the years as the number one consumer of calories in a day.
-The top five calorie consumers range from 3500 to almost 3800 and are, from the highest first, the United States, Austria, Italy, Israel, and Ireland, with the United Kingdom barely missing the top five status.
-We have to start looking at what we eat as calories and how much work it takes to burn off that extra 1000 calories consumed.
+We are number one at consuming the most calories in a given day.
+Great … According to Evoke.ie, the United States and Austria have traded titles over the years as the number one consumer of calories in a day.
+The top five daily calorie consumers range from 3,500 to almost 3,800 and are, from the highest first, the United States, Austria, Italy, Israel and Ireland, with the United Kingdom barely missing top-five status.
+We have to start looking at what we eat and how much work it takes to burn off that extra thousand calories consumed.

-According the WebMD and many other medical recommendations, the average daily calorie intake should be 1800-2000 calories per day for women and 2000-2400 calories per day for men.
-Of course, depending upon your size (height/weight) your actual daily requirements will be higher or lower than the average recommendation.
-These numbers are the amount of food it takes to live your life and not gain or lose weight AND get the required amount of vitamins, minerals, and nutrients for a healthy body.
-For instance, a 200-pound man burns more calories than a 130-pound woman doing any task (even just sitting).
+According to WebMD and many other medical recommendations, the average daily caloric intake should be 1,800-2,000 for women and 2,000-2,400 for men.
+Depending upon your size (height/weight), your actual daily requirements will be higher or lower than the average recommendation.
+These numbers are the amount of food it takes to live your life, not gain or lose weight and get the required amount of vitamins, minerals and nutrients.
+For instance, a 200-pound man burns more calories than a 130-pound woman doing any task (even sitting).

-To burn a pound per week you need to reduce your daily intake of calories by 500 or increase your activity by 500 calories burned in order to total 3500 calories burned in one week as a caloric deficit.
+To burn a pound per week, you need to reduce your daily intake of calories by 500 or increase your activity by 500 calories burned.
+That will total 3,500 calories burned in one week as a caloric deficit.

 Recommendations to Reduce Calories Consumed

 Think of food as calories and work: A typical normal-sized cookie is about 100 calories.
 If you walk for 20 minutes, you will burn 100 calories.
 In fact, when I get off the bike or treadmill, I announce, "Well, I just burned five cookies."
 Once you realize how much work that is -- typically 30 or more minutes -- you may also look at food (junk food) in a completely different way.